Time-dependent rate of multicomponent dark matter: Reproducing the DAMA/LIBRA phase-2 results: Conclusions

+studied whether a 2DM model comprising both a light and heavy component can revive the vanilla DM interpretation of the low threshold DAMA data.
+We performed a fit of 2DM to the publicly available DAMA data using the energy spectrum of the amplitude of the modulation.
+For the first time, we also fully incorporate gravitational focusing effects into such an analysis.
+Firstly, we fit 1DM to the energy spectrum data and find that the heavy solution is even more excluded than shown in previous studies after GF effects are considered.
+On the contrary, we find that 2DM provides very good agreement to the energy spectrum data.

+We show our solution in Fig.~\ref{fit:2DM}, where scatterings are predominantly off iodine, with a crossing between the spectrum of the two individual DM components at roughly 2 keVee.
+The crossing occurs due to a phase flip in the heavier component at low recoil energy.
+The results of the 2DM fits are summarised in Tab.~\ref{tab:fit2DAMA} and Figs.~\ref{fit:2DM} and \ref{regions:4D}, which involve reasonable values of the relative energy densities and the cross section.
+The key feature found in the analysis is that, at the lowest energies, the modulation of the heavy DM particle becomes negative, so that in the combined modulation the individual DM contributions partially cancel each other.

-Two-component DM therefore looks like a natural solution to the first part of the DAMA puzzle: the compatibility of the spectrum with that expected from DM under standard astrophysical and particle physics assumptions.
+Therefore two-component DM looks like a natural solution to the first part of the DAMA puzzle: the compatibility of the spectrum with that expected from DM under standard astrophysical and particle physics assumptions.
 The second part of the DAMA puzzle, that is, the compatibility of DAMA data with other null results is not solved.

-It is interesting to speculate, however, how it might be somewhat improved in the scenario considered here.
+We would like to conclude by saying that it would be very helpful if the DAMA collaboration made public the temporal data in smaller energy bins, which would allow the use of all information.
+In particular it would show whether or not there is a non-sinusoidal behaviour in the current data in the [1,1.5] keVee bin, as present in the case of 2DM (see lower panel of Fig.~\ref{fit:2DM}).

+In any case, even if the DAMA signal turns out not to be related to DM, the distinctive features of the time-dependent signal of multi-component DM found in this work, like the non-sinusoidal behaviour and the possibility of having a partial cancellation at low energies, are generic predictions that should be searched for in case an annual modulation signal is observed in next generation experiments.

+JHG would like to thank Thomas Schwetz for useful discussions.
 This work is supported by the Australian Research Council through the Centre of Excellence for Particle Physics at the Terascale CE110001004.
 MW is supported by the Australian Research Council Future Fellowship FT140100244.
 MW wishes to thank Lucien Boland and Sean Crosby for their administration of, and ongoing assistance with, the MPI-enabled computing cluster on which this work was performed.